Remi-Neal/startup/notes.md

 ### Colors
 - CSS allows you to use different color definitions to color your website
 - When using colors be aware of potential accessibility issues like color blindness
+- You can also make [gradients](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient) of colors
 - Here is a list of definitions

 | Type              | Explanation                                                                                                                                                                                                                                                                                                                                                                        | Notation                                                           |